christophe-rd/wildchrokie/notes/notesCookieScaping.md

 #### BETPOP HF P6
 Outer ring probably 2022.
 Pretty sure of the calls.
 4TH ROUND: look up last ring and adjust measurements if not ok.
+#### BETPOP HF16A P2
+Outer ring is 2023.
+To change in R
+The cookie that was erased.
+I double checked to make sure if was really a BETPOP and not a BETPAP.
 #### BETPOP GR5 P1
 RESAND
 Outer ring probably 2023 (entered as 2023).
 Really hard to tell.
 2 very small rings.
 To double check